-The Company will need additional capital in the future to continue our planned operations in addition to the proceeds we received from our initial public offering in January 2018.
+The Company will need additional capital in the future to continue our planned operations.
 To the extent we raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
 We may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
 If we sell common stock, convertible securities or other equity securities in more than one transaction, investors may be materially diluted by subsequent sales.
 These sales may also result in material dilution to the Company's existing stockholders, and new investors could gain rights superior to our existing stockholders.

 On February 1, 2019, we filed a registration statement on Form S-3 (File No. 333-229499) with the SEC, which was declared effective on February 12, 2019 (the "Shelf Registration Statement"), in relation to the registration of common stock, preferred stock, warrants and/or units of any combination thereof for the purposes of selling, from time to time, our common stock, convertible securities or other equity securities in one or more offerings.
 The Shelf Registration Statement also registered for resale from time to time up to 12,445,646 shares of common stock held by the selling stockholders named therein.
 We also simultaneously entered into a Controlled Equity Offering Sales Agreement (the "Sales Agreement") with SVB Leerink LLC and Cantor Fitzgerald & Co., (the "Sales Agents"), to provide for the offering, issuance and sale of up to an aggregate amount of \$50.0 million of our common stock from time to time in "at-the-market" offerings under the Shelf Registration Statement and subject to the limitations thereof.
+As of December 31, 2019, approximately \$43.0 million in shares of common stock remain eligible for sale under the Sales Agreement.
 The Company will pay to the Sales Agent cash commissions of 3.0 percent of the aggregate gross proceeds of sales of common stock under the Sales Agreement.
-Sales of common stock, convertible securities or other equity securities by us or our stockholders under the Shelf Registration Statement may represent a significant percentage of our common stock under the Shelf Registration Statement or otherwise, the market perceives that we or our stockholders intend to sell, substantial amounts of our common stock under the Shelf Registration Statement or otherwise, the market price of our common stock could decline significantly.
+Sales of common stock, convertible securities or other equity securities by us or our stockholders under the Shelf Registration Statement may represent a significant percentage of our common stock currently outstanding.
+If we or our stockholders sell, or the market perceives that we or our stockholders intend to sell, substantial amounts of our common stock under the Shelf Registration Statement or otherwise, the market price of our common stock could decline significantly.